bazz-the-spazz/species-translator/README.md

 # species-translator
-Translate species names from Latin to German (maybe English) with the help of Wikipedia.
+Translate species names from Latin to German or English with the help of Wikipedia.
 Also get taxonomic information.

 Example: `species.translator(latin="Capsella bursa-pastoris", language = "en", taxonomy = T)`